cloudfoundry/go-cf-api/docs/docs/loadtests.md

 - Both implementations ran with a single instance
 - We executed these tests from a gorouter VM that had an instance type of `c4.8xlarge`
 - We skipped the Cloud Foundry routing layer by accessing the tested instances directly over the private network the gorouter is also part of
-- The Go Implementation of the CloudController was deployed on a VM of the instance type `t3a.xlarge`
+- The Go and Ruby implementation of the CloudController was deployed on a VM of the instance type `t3a.xlarge`
 - Postgres database used was intentionally oversized to a `db.m5.2xlarge` instance to prevent the DB being a bottleneck.
 - The maximum amount of concurrently usable DB connections for both implementations was set to `500`
 - The `threadpool_size` config parameter in cloud_controller_ng was set to `1000` to theoretically make the implementations more equal in the maximum possible parallelism (although we know Ruby is single threaded)